 Achievements

-Hayley Frazer is an author and illustrator whose work is used across schools, libraries, and community programs to support inclusive storytelling and literacy development.
+Hayley’s work is used across schools, libraries and community programs to support inclusive storytelling, literacy and creative expression.

-Her practice includes author talks, school and library visits, and community‑based creative sessions that support reading, visual storytelling, and creative expression.
-These activities are designed to be accessible and adaptable for a range of learning contexts, including disability‑inclusive settings.
+She delivers author talks, school and library visits, and creative sessions that encourage reading, visual storytelling and confidence.
+All sessions are adaptable for diverse learning environments, including disability‑inclusive settings.

-Her publications are included in Australian reading programs and are used by educators and librarians to support diverse learning needs.
+Her ongoing study in the creative arts informs her visual and narrative approach, strengthening the educational value of her work.
+Her books are included in Australian reading programs and are used by educators to support diverse learning needs.

 Contact Us